AstrobioMike/AstrobioMike.github.io/unix/modifying_your_path.md

 ---
 <br>

 And that's it!
 The **`PATH`** variable is just a special variable that contains all of the directories that are automatically searched when we try to call a program.
-Feel free to delete the **`what_time_is_it.sh`** script, but consider keeping the **`my-bin`** directory as a place to put things if you want them to be available from anywhere.
+Feel free to delete the **`what-time-is-it.sh`** script, but consider keeping the **`my-bin`** directory as a place to put things if you want them to be available from anywhere.
 Now that this directory is already in your PATH, you won't have to worry about that part anymore and anything you put in there will be accessible from anywhere on that computer.

 # One last important note
 We can add any directories to our PATH that we'd like, **but we must be sure to always include the `$PATH` variable like that in the list as we edit it**, otherwise we might get stuck with no regular commands working anymore (like **`ls`**, **`pwd`**, **`wc`**, etc.).
 If that happens, don't despair!
 We can open that **`~/.bash_profile`** in any regular text editor (we may have to select "show hidden files" or something like that in the Finder window in order to see it), and then just delete whatever was added that messed things up.
 Then we'll be able to launch a new terminal again that works just fine and try again!